 Slaughtered Lamb Pub: best villain's bar

-Vampires might be everywhere in pop culture these days but at the Slaughtered Lamb Pub (slaughteredlambpub.com) werewolves take center stage.
-This is certainly a tourist hangout, especially during Halloween, but with the dark decor, eerie lounge and dungeon complete with a dart board, and extensive list of bottled beers and seasonal draughts, it’s not hard to see the appeal.
+Vampires might be everywhere in pop culture these days, but at the Slaughtered Lamb Pub (slaughteredlambpub.com) werewolves take center stage.
+This is certainly a tourist hangout, especially during Halloween, but with the dark decor, eerie lounge and dungeon complete with a dart board – plus an extensive list of bottled beers and seasonal drafts – it’s not hard to see the appeal.